30 Years Ago: Judas Priest Go on Trial for Subliminal Lyrics

-Lawyers pointed to messages – some overt, some allegedly masked through backward recording techniques – on albums like 1978's Stained Glass, saying that they led directly to two teens from Sparks, Nev. -- Raymond Belknap and James Vance -- to make a grisly decision on Dec.
+Lawyers pointed to messages – some overt, some allegedly masked through backward recording techniques – on albums like 1978's Stained Class.
+They argued that they led Raymond Belknap and James Vance, two teens from Sparks, Nev., to make a grisly decision on Dec.
 23, 1985.

-Watch a Report on the Judas Priest Trial
+Watch a News Report on the Judas Priest Trial

-The Belknaps sued for $1.2 million; the Vance family asked for $5 million.
+The Belknap family sued for $1.2 million; the Vances asked for $5 million.
 Judas Priest pushed back against the allegations, just as fellow rocker Ozzy Osbourne had done when similar charges were levied against him.